The Tech Behind Deepfakes

-To do so, a human programmer will code the algorithm with a step-by-step procedure involving calculations and various rules to follow, which in turn leads to a certain outcome.
-Examples of narrow AI in the film and television industry include Netflix’s algorithm, which suggests a series for you to binge watch, or even software such as Cinelytic, which can read through scripts and offer predictions on its box office success (which I’ve also written about here).
+To do so, a human programmer will typically code the algorithm with a step-by-step procedure involving calculations and various rules to follow, which in turn leads to a certain outcome.
+Examples of narrow AI in the film and television industry include Netflix’s algorithm, which suggests a series for you to binge watch.
+Similarly, software such as Cinelytic can read through scripts and offer predictions on its box office success (which I’ve also written about here).
 Using the Netflix example, if subscriber repeatedly gives a thumbs up to shows of a certain genre, an outcome of the algorithm may be to push shows labelled with the same genre to the top of the viewer’s recommendations.

 New research suggests that the incredible diversity of human faces is the result of evolutionary pressure to make each of us easily recognisable.
 Because we are particularly adept at distinguishing different faces from each other, we can easily sense when something looks weird or unnatural.
 That eerie and unnerving sensation you gets when looking at a lifelike robot or computer game character even has its own name: the uncanny valley.
 But the GAN has made it possible to create incredibly accurate depictions of one of the most difficult images of all: the human face.

-The term ‘deepfake’ now describes any face-swapping technique whereby images of an individual are used by artificial intelligence technology to generate digital doppelgängers (look-alikes) and then superimposed onto different bodies.
+The term ‘deepfake’ is now used to describe any face-swapping technique, whereby images of an individual are used by AI to generate digital doppelgängers (look-alikes), and then superimpose them onto different bodies.
 Deepfakes generated with only one source image are often obvious as fakes, but those generated with thousands of images or video clips can be very realistic.
 In contrast to deepfakes, other forms of audiovisual manipulation which do not utilise artificial intelligence are known as “shallow fakes” or “cheap fakes”.